yoshito-n-students/image_reprojection/README.md

 ### Subsribed topics
 **src_imageN** <N = 0, 1, ..> (sensor_msgs/Image)
-* subscribed if the parameter src_cameraN/model is defined
+* subscribed if the parameter ~src_cameraN/model is defined
 * sensor_msgs/CameraInfo will also be subscribed by using image_transport::CameraSubscriber

 **surface** (arbitrary type)
-* type must be supported by surface model specified by the parameter ~surface/model
+* type must be supported by the surface model specified by the parameter ~surface/model

 ### Published topics
 **dst_image** (sensor_msgs/Image)